 Note: The programme structure is based on the present syllabus existing in the regular mode in the University of Kerala.
 The UG and PG syllabi in the regular mode in the University is currently being revised and is about to be finalized.
 SDE will adopt the revised syllabus as such when they are finalized for the 2020-21 admission.
 The SLMs will also be updated accordingly.

+DIRECTOR

-DIRECTOR School of Distance 5 University of Kerala, Karlavation Thirtivanauthenuram - 695 581
+School of Distance Education

+University of Kerala, Karlavation

+Thirty on authorium - 695 581

-Bachelor of Arts (Political Science) PROGRAMME PROJECT REPORT
+Bachelor of Library and Information Science (BLISc) PROGRAMME PROJECT REPORT